 Always ensure the safety hard cover is in place and locked whenever the hot tub is not being used.
+Failure to do so may cause damage or cracking to the acrylic surface not covered under the warranty.

-YOUR DREAM SCENTS AROMATHERAPY SYSTEM
+OPTIONAL DREAM SCENTS AROMATHERAPY SYSTEM